KneekoCo/my-docs-site/docs/welcome.md

 ---
 id: welcome
 title: Welcome
-slug: /docs/welcome
+description: Getting started with KneekoCo Docs
 ---

-# Welcome to KneekoCo Docs
+# Welcome

-Let's document easy.
+This is your welcome page content.